FIWARE/tutorials.CRUD-Operations/README.md

 #### Response:

 Product `urn:ngsi-ld:Product:001` is "Beer" at 99 cents.
-The response is as
+The response is shown below:
-shown:

 ```json
 ["Beer", 99]
 ```

-Combine the `options=values` parameter and the `attrs` parameter to return a list of values in an array
+Combine the `options=values` parameter and the `attrs` parameter to return a list of values in an array.

 ### List all Data Entities (verbose)